lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

         - **Encoder-Decoder Attention Layer**: Incorporates information from the encoder's output
         - **Feed Forward Layer**: Processes each token independently
 - **Example**:
+   - Input sentence has 5 words in total
+      - Remember, the encoder put out 5 total vectors, one for each input word
-   - Third word in the decoder output, meaning the first two have already been generated
+   - Let's walk through the third word in the decoder output, meaning the first two have already been generated
    - ***Decoder Self Attention***
       - **Input**: The embeddings for the first, second, and third generated tokens so far
-         - For the third position, it uses a special start-of-sequence token or the previously generated tokens as input
-         - It does not have the embedding for the third word yet—because it hasn’t generated it!
+         - The query is the input embedding (same one fed to encoder) for the 3rd word
+         - K,V are the input embedding (same one fed to encoder) for the 1st and 2nd words so far
       - **Masking**: The self-attention is masked so the third position can only "see" the first, second, and third tokens (not future tokens)
-      - **Q, K, V**:
-         - For the third position, the query is the embedding of the third word
-         - The keys and values are the embeddings of the first, second, and third tokens
       - **What happens**: The third token attends to itself and all previous tokens (but not future ones), using their embeddings as keys and values
    - ***Encoder Decoder Cross Attention***
       - **Input**: The output of the decoder’s self-attention for the third token (now a context-aware vector), and the encoder’s output for all input tokens
       - **Q, K, V**:
-         - The query is the third word's vector (after self-attention and residual/LayerNorm)
+         - The query is the third word's attended to vector (after self-attention and residual/LayerNorm)
          - The keys and values are the encoder’s output vectors for each input token (these are fixed for the whole output sequence)
       - **What happens**: The third token’s representation attends to all positions in the input sequence, using the encoder’s outputs as keys and values
 3. **Final Decoder Output**: